Author: Greg Gimlick

 Don't get bogged down and overwhelmed by the new vocabulary and terms.
 Here is a basic list of the most important terms and what they mean—in non-engineering terms.

-• Power: This is expressed in watts and what we refer to often.
-Watts and horsepower are different units for measuring the same thing: power (1 hp=746 watts).
+• Power: Expressed in watts, power is what we refer to often.
+Watts and horsepower are different units for measuring the same thing (1 hp = 746 watts).
 Electric fliers use watts because input watts are easy to measure with a wattmeter.
-Wet fliers use horsepower because internal combustion engine output power is measured with a dynamometer (dyno), which can also be done with electric motors.
+Wet fliers use horsepower because internal-combustion engine output power is measured with a dynamometer.
+If you compare input watts with output horsepower, you can determine motor efficiency.
+We abbreviate watts as "W," but in electrical equations the symbol is "P." Power is calculated by multiplying volts by amps (P = V × I).

 Battery Terminology